JNRowe/versionah/doc/getting_started.rst

 Initial setup
 -------------

-The first time we run :program:`versionah` we must supply the initial version number, and optionally a name for the package:
+The first time we run |progref| we must supply the initial version number, and optionally a name for the package:

 .. code-block:: console